-This stove has been tested for and must be installed on a floor protector with the proper Thermal Resistance or R-value as stated in the installation instructions under "Locating Stove" section, step 1, of this manual.
+This stove has been tested for and must be installed on a floor protector with the proper Thermal Resistance or R-value as stated in the installation instructions on page 6, "Locating Stove" step 1, of this manual.
 If the floor protector materials listed in the instructions are not available, materials with an equivalent R-value may be substituted.